• Home

 Tomato paste

 3 tablespoons.
-You won’t taste tomato, but the paste adds body and a subtle savory depth that rounds out the soy-pineapple combo.
+You won’t taste tomato, but the paste will provide body and a hint of savory depth that balances the soy-pineapple combo.
+It’s the sort of thing where if it were omitted, you’d notice, even if you couldn’t put your finger on what was absent.

 Ginger and garlic

-Jarred ginger in a squeeze tube is fine in a pinch, but fresh ginger has a brighter, more aromatic punch.
-Pre-minced garlic from a jar is totally acceptable.
+2 teaspoons of fresh grated ginger and 1 tablespoon of minced garlic.
+Fresh is important here – especially with the ginger.
+Ginger in a squeeze tube is fine for a pinch, but fresh has a brighter and more aromatic punch.
+Pre-minced garlic in a jar is completely acceptable.

 Broth